css border radius tutorial

 3. border-radius: 15px 30px 5px

-The top-left value is 15px, the top-right and bottom-left value is 30px, and the bottom-right value is 5px.
+The top-left value is 15px, the top-right and bottom-left values are 30px, and the bottom-right value is 5px.

 4. border-radius: 15px 30px 5px 0

-The value of the top-left is 15px, top-right is 30px, bottom-right is 5px and bottom-left is 0.
+The value of the top-left is 15px, the top-right is 30px, the bottom-right is 5px, and the bottom-left is 0.
 The order of these values is clockwise.

 CSS border-radius shorthand

-The CSS border-radius property has the shorthand feature.
+The CSS border-radius property has a shorthand feature.
 This means that we can define the shape of each corner of the elements separately.

 This feature allows us to change the curvature size of any corner of the element or tag as needed.